-As further defined below, all faculty, regardless of rank or appointment, shall be entitled to protection of their academic freedom, shall be provided the opportunity to participate in shared governance, and shall be expected to fulfill their academic and ethical responsibilities.
+As further defined below, all faculty members, regardless of rank or appointment, shall be entitled to protection of their academic freedom, shall be provided the opportunity to participate in shared governance, and shall be expected to fulfill their academic and ethical responsibilities.

-- I. Academic Freedom: Academic freedom is the freedom to teach both in and outside the classroom and in so doing to discuss all matters relevant to the subject matter, to explore all avenues of scholarship, research, and creative expression, and to speak or write without institutional discipline or restraint on matters of public concern as well as on matters related to professional duties and the functioning of the University, save in response to fundamental violations of professional ethics.
+- I. Academic Freedom:- Academic freedom is the-freedom to teach both in and outside the classroom and in so doing to discuss all matters relevant to the subject matter, to explore all avenues of scholarship, research, and creative expression, and to speak or write without institutional discipline or restraint on matters of public concern as well as on matters related to professional duties and the functioning of the University, save in response to fundamental violations of professional ethics.
 Following AAUP's 1940 statement regarding academic freedom, "Teachers are entitled to freedom in the classroom in discussing their subject, but they should be careful not to introduce into their teaching controversial matter which has no relation to their subject." - II.
-Shared Governance: The university, as well as individual colleges and departments, shall strive to integrate all faculty into the shared governance of the university consistent with the terms of their contract, and shall protect their academic freedom to voice dissenting opinions in these roles. - III.
-Academic Responsibility: - A. Definition: Academic responsibility implies the faithful performance of professional duties and obligations, the recognition of the demands of the scholarly enterprise, and the candor to make it clear that when one is speaking personally on matters of public interest, one is not speaking for the institution. - B. Scholarly Responsibilities - The faculty member's responsibilities to scholarship derive from the university's commitment to knowledge and the advancement of truth and learning.
-Thus the faculty member must strive to keep abreast of the research and scholarship that is being carried forward within their discipline, broadly defined, including interdisciplinary work.

-2. In their teaching, scholarship, and creative activities, faculty members have an obligation to appropriately acknowledge contributions made by students, colleagues, and others.

-3. Faculty members shall be honest in their scholarship, creative activities and teaching, taking precautions against common causes of error, and avoiding dogmatic assertion.
+Shared Governance: The university, as well as individual colleges and departments, shall strive to integrate all faculty members into the shared governance of the university consistent with the terms of their contract, and shall protect their academic freedom to voice dissenting opinions in these roles. - III.
+Academic Responsibility: - A. Definition: Academic responsibility implies the faithful performance of professional duties and obligations, the recognition of the demands of the scholarly enterprise, and the candor to make it clear that when one is speaking personally on matters of public interest, one is not speaking for the institution. - B. Scholarly Responsibilities - The faculty member's responsibilities to scholarship derive from the university's university's commitment to knowledge and the advancement of truth and learning.
+Thus the faculty member must strive to keep abreast of the research and scholarship that is being carried forward within their discipline, broadly defined, including interdisciplinary work. - 2.
+In their teaching, scholarship, and research creative activities, faculty members have an obligation to appropriately acknowledge contributions made by students, colleagues, and others. - a.
+Faculty members have the responsibility of being unfailinglyshall be honest in research their scholarship, creative activities and teaching, taking precautions against common causes of error, and avoiding dogmatic assertion. - 3.
+In all research, including contract research, the faculty member's responsibility to scholarship remains unqualified.
 It is inappropriate to selectively marshal evidence for a preconceived result.
+The faculty member's commitment to academic honesty must not be compromised.